This article explains how to setup an IP camera that has no direct integration with Camcloud to enable cloud storage and other features.

 There are 4 general steps required to setup an IP camera with Camcloud.

-1. Camera Info.
-Select your camera type (in this case, Generic or ONVIF*):
+Camera Info.
+Select your camera type (in this case, Generic or Open Standards):

 Generic Camera Method: This method only requires the RTSP port to be forward but you also need to specify the RTSP path, The RTSP path will look something like this: /videostream.cgi or /channel1.
 Your documentation might show a full path of the IP and port, but you only want to enter the path after that.
 For example if your documentation says: rtsp://xx.xx.xx.xx:554/channel1, you only want to enter the path of: /channel1 into the path field.

-First, configure your camera to send motion events.
+First, configure your camera to send events.
 This varies per camera but typically involves three steps:

-• Enable motion detection - most cameras simply have a checkmark or something that says: yes, please send motion events.
-Here you will create "Motion events" or "Action" or "Snapshot" to trigger an event to that FTP.
+Enable detection (usually motion) - most cameras simply have a checkmark or something that says: yes, please send events.
+Here you will create "events" or "Action" or "Snapshot" to trigger an event to that FTP.
 It varies per camera.
 You might also have something called "Interval" which must be set to specify the number of seconds between motion events, keep the number low.

-• Create motion detection area.
-Some cameras require you to draw the areas of where you want it to detect motion.
+Create detection area.
+Some cameras require you to draw the areas of where you want it to detect events.
 Many cameras don’t have this option but if you do you typically find it under the motion detection options.

-Once you’ve added the supplied FTP credentials to your camera’s configuration, you’re ready to start using your IP camera with Camcloud!
+Once you’ve added the supplied FTP credentials and turned on events in your camera’s configuration, you’re ready to start using your camera with Camcloud!